Waiting so long to return to Disney’s Animal Kingdom in Orlando had nothing to do with being skeptical of traveling during a pandemic.

 While it probably wouldn’t be possible on days when the park is full, this would be worth doing year-round if only so to reduce the number of people who wind up dinging the cars around them when getting in or out of their vehicles.

-As the day went on, the parking attendants would fill empty slots while still maintaining the extra space.
-It sounds complicated, but they seemed to have a handle on the situation.
+As the day passed, the parking attendants would fill empty slots while maintaining the extra space.
+It doesn’t sound very easy, but they seemed to have a handle on the situation.

 The trams weren’t running, but we were parked in the Peacock lot, which is just a short walk to the main entrance.